Aatrick/LightDiffusion/README.md

 ## Installation

-To install, please clone this repo and execute the run.bat file and you should be good to go.
+To install, please clone this repo and execute in cmd the run.bat file and you should be good to go.
+Be aware that you need at least 25GB of free space on your hard drive to run this program (40-50GB is recommended to offload the model out of RAM and into the drive).

 #### From Source